Article

 Are We Losing the Moral High Ground?

-In an effort to fill that gap and provide students with a more well-formed understanding of their professional role and responsibilities, professional schools have for decades taught classes in professional ethics, which tend to cover crucial ethical standards, principles, and codes of conduct.
+In an effort to fill that gap and provide students with a more well-formed understanding of their professional roles and responsibilities, professional schools have for decades taught classes in professional ethics, which tend to cover crucial ethical standards, principles, and codes of conduct.

 Rules, while essential, are insufficient for navigating the complexities of real-world ethical dilemmas because they may not address nuanced situations or evolving societal expectations.
 True ethical professionalism requires a deeper commitment to reflective practice and moral reasoning, as well as ongoing engagement with the broader impact of one’s professional decisions.
 Moreover, professional relationships are often formed in times of vulnerability (e.g., ill health, legal quandaries).
 A good professional acts competently, fulfilling responsibilities, maintaining confidentiality, and making choices in the best interests of those whose life outcomes depend on their professional expertise and judgment.9